 Dema received her bachelor’s and master’s degrees in law from Jordan University.
 She is qualified in many aspects of both civil and criminal law within Jordan and has completed more than 35 training courses in legal issues, including several on the rights of children and women.
 She is also trained in international treaties and agreements pertaining to related human rights issues.
 Since 2004, she has volunteered at the National Center for Human Rights in Jordan.
 She is also a member of Talal Abu-Ghazala, a famous law firm in Jordan, and has spent two and a half years as a legal trainer.
 She has been with SIT since 2008 as homestay coordinator, country coordinator, and advisor for SIT students studying topics related to women, culture, and youth.

-Carmen holds a bachelor’s degree in history from the University of Santiago and is a consultant at the Observatorio Ciudadano, a leading human rights organization based in Temuco, where she has conducted historical research on Mapuche communities and has coordinated international seminars and workshops to promote the defense of human rights of indigenous communities in Chile.
-She has worked at the Inter-American Commission on Human Rights in Washington, DC, as a consultant at the Special Rapporteurship for Freedom of Expression and has taught history courses in Chile and Spanish language and literature courses in France.
-She divides her time between Santiago and Valparaiso with her husband Matías and daughter Eloísa.
-She co-constructed the program’s Chile component at its inception in 2013.
+Carmen holds a bachelor’s degree in history from the University of Santiago and a diploma on human rights approaches to children’s rights.
+She is a consultant at the Observatorio Ciudadano, a leading human rights organization based in Temuco, where she has conducted historical research on Mapuche communities and has coordinated international seminars and workshops to promote the defense of human rights of indigenous communities in Chile.
+She has also worked at the Inter-American Commission on Human Rights in Washington, DC, as a consultant at the Special Rapporteurship for Freedom of Expression and has taught history courses in Chile and Spanish language and literature courses in France.
+Carmen lives in Valparaíso where, through political participation, she works in the defense of women’s and children’s rights.

 The homestay is an integral part of the SIT experience.
 During your homestay, you’ll become a member of a local family, sharing meals with them, joining them for special occasions, talking with them in their language, and experiencing the host country through their eyes.
 Homestay placements are arranged by a local coordinator who carefully screens and approves each family.
 Students frequently cite the homestay as the highlight of their program.
 Read more about SIT homestays.